xavierholt/recipes/Mushroom Orzo.md

 The original recipe is really fiddly; the version above is the simplified one we actually use.
 If you want to reproduce the original:

-- Use dried porcinis  and reconstitute them  in hot water  before doing anything else.
-Add the mushroom water along with the vegetable stock.
+- Include 1/2 oz dried (or 4 1/2 oz fresh) porcini mushroomss.
+Reconstitute them in boiling water  before doing anything else.
+Add the porcinis and (strained) water along with the orzo and vegetable stock.
 - Add the shiitake stems along with the leeks,  but keep the caps separate.
 Add the caps along with the portobellos.
 - Add the vegetable stock  as you would for a risotto:  start by adding half the